 SUBSONIC WIND TUNNEL 600mm

-Air enters the tunnel through an aerodynamically designed effuser (cone) that accelerates the air linearly.
-It then enters the working section and passes through a grill before moving through a diffuser and then to a variable-speed axial fan.
-The grill protects the fan from damage by loose objects.
+Air passes into the AF1600 through a honeycomb flow straightener and a grille.
+It then passes into an aerodynamically designed effuser (cone) that accelerates the air in a linear manner before it moves through the working section.
+Finally it passes through a diffuser, then into the variable speed axial fan.
+The grille protects the fan from damage by loose objects.
 The air leaves the fan, passes through a silencer unit and then back out to atmosphere.

 Included with the wind tunnel:

-A wide variety of subsonic aerodynamics experiments (some need ancillaries), including:
+A wide variety of subsonic aerodynamics experiments are possible (models not included), for example

 - Flow past bluff and streamlined bodies with pressure and velocity observations in the wake